bbara/robotframework-sudslibrary/README.txt

 Introduction
 ------------
+This is just a manual Python 3 port of the same Python27 package.

 SudsLibrary is a library for functional testing of SOAP-based web services.
 SudsLibrary is based on Suds, a dynamic SOAP 1.1 client.